 There are two different transportation options when travelling from Larnaca airport to Ayia Napa.
-The first, and definitely most simple, is an airport TAXI.
-Taxis at Larnaca airport aren't charged at a flat rate, and this journey will cost you approximately 40-45€ depending on the time of day. the ride will take you around 40 minutes depending on traffic.
-The second, and most time consuming option is to use the public BUS.
+The first, and definitely most simple, is a Larnaca airport taxi.
+Taxis at Larnaca airport aren't charged at a flat rate, and this journey will cost you approximately 40-45€ depending on the time of day.
+The ride will take you around 40 minutes depending on traffic.
+The second, and most time consuming option is to use the public bus.
 There are no direct buses to Ayia Napa from Larnaca airport, so you will have to make a changeover once in Larnaca city centre.
 The bus from Larnaca airport to the city will cost you 1-2.50€, and the bus from the city to Ayia Napa will cost you 1-3€ depending on which bus service you use.
 Total travel time using the public buses will be around 2 hours.

 How to get from Larnaca airport to Ayia Napa by taxi

 As soon as you exit the arrival gate of Larnaca airport, you will see a long queue of taxis ready to take you to your destination.
 Journey time for a taxi from Larnaca airport to Ayia Napa is around 40 minutes, and covers a distance of 50km, so it gives you plenty of time to relax and enjoy the scenery as you ride.
 The cost of taxis at Larnaca airport aren’t charged at a flat rate so the cost will depend on the distance you are travelling.

 The cost of taxis at Larnaca airport aren’t charged at a flat rate, the payment is calculated using a taximeter.
 It will cost around 40€ to travel from the airport to Ayia Napa.
 This price includes large luggage items, starting meter tariff, toll passes and VAT, but does not include gratuity.